 - Cut the lemons into halves.

-- Now poke 6-12 cloves into each of the lemon half.
+- Now poke 6-12 cloves into each of the lemon halves.
 Poke with the pointed part of the clove so that the bud remains upwards.

 - Arrange these cloves poked lemon halves onto a plate.

-- It makes an aromatic and beautiful looking centerpiece for your table, especially when you have meals with friends outdoor like in a barbecue party or a picnic.
+- It makes an aromatic and beautiful looking centrepiece for your table, especially when you have meals with friends outdoor like in a barbecue party or a picnic.

 You may also wrap some cloves in a cheesecloth or a muslin bag to hang them in flies infected areas.